spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

 ## I. Issues

-> If you'd like to skip ahead to the tutorial, go to chapter II.
+> If you'd like to skip ahead to the tutorial, go to section II.
 >
-> If you'd like to skip ahead to Wirehead's internal workings, go to chapter III.
+> If you'd like to skip ahead to Wirehead's internal workings, go to section VII.
 ---

 In late 2023, we at TReNDS attempted to make use of one such generator, [SynthSeg](https://arxiv.org/abs/2107.09559), to replicate their results by training a MeshNet on 300,000 synthetic samples[^3].
 However, early into the experimentation process, we noted three key things: